 In April, industry leader Theragun debuted (slightly) more affordable versions of its massager on Amazon and at Walmart and announced a partnership with Life Time Fitness in October to bring its tools to the fitness chain's 144 locations.

 Still, there isn't always rock-solid evidence for the recovery method du jour.
-For example, preliminary findings suggest cryotherapy may have some anti-inflammatory perks, according to an August 2019 report in Frontiers in Physiology, but more research is needed before recommending it widely.
+For example, more research is needed before recommending cryotherapy widely.

 But that definitely didn't stop achy exercisers from clamoring for cryotherapy this year.
 The human icicle treatment, which involves stepping into a freezing-cold chamber for a few minutes with the goal of relieving muscle pain, is expected to grow from a $206 million industry in 2019 to $319 million by 2024, according to a July 2019 report from research firm Markets and Markets.